 Mark Gagne, a UMass Lowell graduate and Program Manager at KMC Systems shares his insight into what it's like to work for such an innovative company: "As a graduate of the University of Lowell College of Electrical Engineering, I personally suggest that you consider KMC Systems, Inc. as an organization in which to start your career.
 As a leading provider of engineering OEM design services to major corporations in the medical industry, we have an exciting environment where our engineers greatly enjoy working.
 We typically have several concurrent and very diverse development projects underway which require software, mechanical, electrical and systems engineering education and backgrounds.
 Check out our website at www.kmcsystems.com to get an idea of the products we develop and the way we partner with our customers to help improve patient care.
 Some examples of products that I personally have been involved in developing are, a surgical LASER, a home dialysis instrument, several invitro diagnostic instruments and a DNA extraction and purification instrument.
 There are also many more projects underway in our organization that I am exposed to.
 The depth and breadth of the technologies and projects developed at KMC have kept me engaged in exciting work for twenty years.
 If you would enjoy working in a fast-paced, technically diverse, exciting organization, developing state-of-the-art technologies to improve the health and wellbeing of your communities, consider KMC Systems as the place to launch your career."

 Whether you are from UMass Lowell, or another college or engineering program, you may want to take a look at KMC's career page.
 Would you like to join a team of brilliant and dedicated professionals who develop and manufacture instrumentation for the medical and life science markets?
 Start exploring KMC today.

-If you'd like to read more insight from KMC Systems professionals, and our partners, check out these white papers.
+If you'd like to read more insight from KMC Systems professionals, and our partners, check out the IVD white paper.